Conflict of Interest in Research

 Submit Your COI Disclosure:

-Annual COI disclosure submissions are required from all investigators engaged in UNM research.
+Annual COI disclosure submissions are required from all investigators engaged in UNM research at Main and Branch Campuses.

 - Investigators required to disclose are individuals (including faculty, staff and students) responsible for a task that could have a significant effect on the research design, conduct or reporting, even if the individual does not have sole or primary responsibility for the task or the research.
 They are often referred to a “key personnel” or “key team members”.